Miriam Delphin-Rittmon

-Miriam Delphin-Rittmon is an American psychologist from Connecticut who is currently serving as the Assistant Secretary of Health and Human Services for Mental Health and Substance Use since 2021.
+Miriam Delphin-Rittmon is an American psychologist from Connecticut who served as the Assistant Secretary of Health and Human Services for Mental Health and Substance Use from 2021 to 2025.

 Education

 Delphin-Rittmon received her Bachelor of Arts in social science from Hofstra University in 1989, her Master of Science in 1992, and a Doctor of Philosophy in clinical psychology from Purdue University in 2001.
 She completed a postdoctoral fellowship in clinical community psychology at Yale University in 2002.

 Career

 Delphin-Rittmon has previously served as deputy commissioner, senior policy advisor and director of the Department of Mental Health and Addiction Services of Multicultural Health Equity.
 She was appointed commissioner of the department in March 2015.
 She is an associate adjunct professor with the Yale University Department of Psychiatry and from 2003 to 2015, she served as director of Cultural Competence and Health Disparities Research and Consultation with the Program for Recovery and Community Health.
 In May 2014, she completed a two-year White House appointment working as a senior advisor to the Administrator of the Substance Abuse and Mental Health Services Administration with the United States Department of Health and Human Services.
 She is a member of the Connecticut Sentencing Commission.